abigailrb03/cs294-project/src/project/README.md

 3. You should see some plaintext JSON like so:

 ![GET track image API example](track-image-example.png)

+4. If you wish to check how your code handles errors, you can view the HTTP status codes in the logs of your Flask app in your terminal (rather than your browser).

 To formally test your implementation, run the following command from the root directory: